suntong30/sdiff/README.md

 # Understanding Differencing Algorithms for Mobile Application Updates
 In this repository, we release the dataset and tools in our measurement paper.
 We also open-source our novel algorithm, **sdiff**.

 To help you quickly navigate and have the ability to understand the different pieces, we have created different folders for different experiments.
-There are README files within each folder that provide instructions on validating the experiment-specific artifacts.
-At the very top of the README instructions, we also specify which results/plots (e.g. Figure 2 in the paper) the folder is responsible.
+At the very top of the README instructions, specify which results/plots (e.g. Figure 2 in the paper) the folder is responsible.
 Lastly, to make it easy here are some generic principles we followed for releasing the artifacts:

 #### Dataset
 - If the dataset is small enough, we included the dataset file in this repository itself.